Maximise your UK pension – act now as certain options cease on 5th April 2025 (recently extended from July 2023)

 So far, so good.
 However, you are able to increase the amount of the UK part of your pension by making Voluntary Additional Contributions ("VACs") to “buy” missing years of NI contributions.
 This may result in a higher UK pension but a year in which you work in France and contribute to the French state pension and for which you also make voluntary contributions in the UK does not count twice in adding up the number of years (or trimestres in France) you need to retire with a “full pension” as defined by each country.

 You can pay VACs even if you are already receiving your UK pension - in that case the VACs will increase your future pension payments, but will not be backdated.
 Under normal circumstances, you can buy missing years for the last seven years – so from 2016 at the moment.
-However, there is a “window of opportunity” to buy missing years from 2006 – so another 10 years – as long as you do so before 31st July 2023.
+However, for men born after 5th April 1951 and women born after 5th April 1953, there is a “window of opportunity” to buy missing years from 2006 – so another 10 years – as long as you do so before 5th April 2025 (date recently extended from July 2023 - see NI Direct website).

 What does this mean?
 Basically, you need to pay an up-front lump sum of £824.20 for each year you wish to make up (this will increase to £907.40 a year from 1stAugust 2023 – another reason to look at this opportunity sooner rather than later).
 This then gives you an additional pension entitlement of about £275 a year for each year purchased.
 So the arithmetic is quite simple – you get your money back after three years.
 But, before you think this is a “must do” opportunity, there are some other factors to take into account: